CieriA/rusty-tris/README.md

 - Left mouse click — place the piece

 ## Development notes
-This project didn't need to be a `workspace` because of its simplicity.
+This project didn't need to be a `workspace` because of its simplicity but at this point it takes less time to leave it as it is.

+This project was made to learn more about the SDL2 library.

 This project uses the following crates:
 - sdl2